shenshin/dao-poc-application/README.md

 - Linear voting using RIF FT count
 - Quadratic voting using RIF FT count
 - Boolean voting based on RNS NFT

-The DAO smart contracta are built with [OpenZeppelin Governance](https://docs.openzeppelin.com/contracts/4.x/api/governance)
+The DAO smart contracts are built with [OpenZeppelin Governance](https://docs.openzeppelin.com/contracts/4.x/api/governance)

 ## Installation
 - rename `.template.secret.json` to `.secret.json` and paste there your seed phrase (mnemonic)